Shoulder Pain Relief

 Find relief through physical therapy:

 Physical therapy is a natural, easy, and comfortable way to find relief for shoulder pain, without the need for harmful drugs or invasive surgery.
-Our Frisco, TX physical therapists have treated a number of conditions resulting in shoulder pain, with patients finding improvement and relief after just a few short sessions – and sometimes less!
+Our Frisco, McKinney, Allen and Plano, TX physical therapists have treated a number of conditions resulting in shoulder pain, with patients finding improvement and relief after just a few short sessions – and sometimes less!

 Our physical therapists are movement experts, trained to pinpoint the cause of your pain through a variety of diagnostic techniques.
 During your evaluation, we will examine your range of motion, strength, coordination, your medical history, joint mobility, and mechanics of your joint motion.

 Once we have established the cause of your shoulder pain, our physical therapists can create a specialized combination of physical therapy methods to manage and relieve your pain.
 Gentle manual therapy helps to restore normal joint movement, ease soft tissue restrictions, and promote circulation, while specific therapeutic exercises restore strength, and the correct sequence of muscle activation around the shoulder joint.
 Finally, we teach you techniques to enhance your strength and to prevent recurrence of future shoulder problems.

 Don’t let your shoulder pain limit your physical abilities any longer!
-Our Frisco, TX physical therapy practice will get you the help you need to start living your normal life once again. schedule your appointment with our home care physical therapy at Therapy Fit provides you with a specialized treatment that will give you permanent relief from all your pain and injuries in Frisco, McKinney, Allen and Plano, TX today and get started on your path toward pain-relief.
+Our Frisco, McKinney, Allen and Plano, TX physical therapy practice will get you the help you need to start living your normal life once again. schedule your appointment with our home care physical therapy at Therapy Fit provides you with a specialized treatment that will give you permanent relief from all your pain and injuries in Frisco, McKinney, Allen and Plano, TX today and get started on your path toward pain-relief.